The VW Ignition System

 Look to a little left of the center of the engine and find a brown or black round plastic thing with five heavy wires sticking out of it.
 That's the Distributor Cap.

-Under the distributor cap is the Distributor and inside the distributor are the Rotor, the Points and sometimes the Condenser, but usually the condenser, which is a small cylinder, is attached to the outside of the distributor.
+Under the distributor cap is the Distributor and inside the distributor are the Rotor, the Points and sometimes the Condenser, but usually the condenser, which is a small cylinder with a single wire, is attached to the outside of the distributor.
 The function of the condenser is to smooth and control the low voltage spark and keep the points from burning and pitting too rapidly.

-There may be a bright metal biscuit, about three inches in diameter, on the side of the distributor with one or two metal or rubber hoses leading out of it; this is the Vacuum Advance.
-If you don't have this biscuit, your distributor is a centrifugal advance type.
+There may be a bright metal canister, about three inches in diameter, on the side of the distributor with one or two metal or rubber hoses leading out of it; this is the Vacuum Advance.
+If you don't have this canister and it's vacuum lines, your distributor is a centrifugal advance type.

 The coil also has two side connections where smaller wires are either bolted or push-on connected.
-On one side is a thin wire that goes from the coil to the distributor (usually green); on the other side are a wire that brings juice from the ignition switch, a wire that goes to the automatic choke, a wire to the carburetor cut-off jet, and a wire to the back-up lights.
+On one side is a thin wire that goes from the coil to the distributor (usually green); on the other side are a black wire that brings juice from the ignition switch, another black wire that goes to the automatic choke, a wire to the carburetor cut-off jet, and a wire to the back-up lights.
+These three can be one wire, or three separate wires back to the + side of the coil...so they all get power with the oigntion switch on.

 The function of the Distributor is to time the spark impulses to the spark plugs so that they fire at the proper time so as to burn the compressed fuel/air mixture, drive the pistons, and provide power to the car.
 The Distributor Shaft is driven round and round by a gear on the crankshaft.
 As it goes round and round inside the distributor it opens and closes a set of Ignition Points.

 The distributor shaft inside the distributor is almost square, and at each point of the square it opens the ignition points.
 In between the high places the points close.
-When the points are closed, the twelve volt current (or six volt in older VWs) from the key is built up to high voltage (think of it as pressure) in the coil so that when the points open there is plenty of voltage to make the spark jump from the rotor to the pin inside the Distributor Cap and thus through the heavy wires to the spark plugs, providing a hot spark to burn the compressed fuel/air mixture in the cylinders.
+When the points are closed, the twelve volt current (or six volt in older VWs) from the key is flowing through the coil, building up a magnetic field.
+When the points open, that magnetic field collapses, creating a huge voltage spike in the thousands of wire turns in the high voltage circuit of the coil.
+This high voltage spike flows to the centre pin of the Distributor Cap and one-at-a-time through the heavy wires to the spark plugs, providing a hot spark to burn the compressed fuel/air mixture in the cylinders.

 So when the points open there are two sparks that jump in the distributor cap -- one 12-volt (or 6-volt) spark in the bottom between the points, and one high-voltage spark in the distributor cap.

 Back to the heavy wires coming out of the distributor cap.
 These are the Spark Plug wires which carry high voltage current from the distributor to the Spark Plugs, which are down on either side of the engine.
-Two go to the right to cylinders #1 (front) and #2 (rear), and the other two go to the right to cylinders #3 (front) and #4 (rear).
-On the spark plug end of each heavy wire is a plastic Spark Plug Connector which screws onto the end of the wire.
+Two go to the right to cylinders #1 (front) and #2 (rear), and the other two go to the left to cylinders #3 (front) and #4 (rear).
+On the spark plug end of each heavy wire is a plastic screw-on Spark Plug Connector which grips the top of the spark plug.

 Note: You must never pull on the spark plug wire -- always pull on the plastic connector to get the connector off of the spark plug -- they just push on.

-Around the plastic spark plug connector is a Rubber Seal which keeps air from coming out of the shrouding (all that tin around the engine).
+Around the plastic spark plug connector is a Rubber Seal which keeps air from spilling out of the shrouding (all that shaped tinware around the engine).
 These seals must always be in good condition and pushed into place so as to seal the air in; otherwise cooling air from the fan will leak out and the engine will get hot.
-If they are beat, make a note to get new ones and put them on.
+They do harden and crack with age, so if they look bad, make a note to get new ones and put them on.

 To summarize: The high-voltage current passes from the center of the coil through the center of the distributor cap to the rotor.
-From there the current jumps to the post in the cap and through the proper wire to the proper spark plug to ignite the compressed fuel/air mixture in the proper cylinder at just the right time -- and this happens more than 7000 times a minute!
+From there the current jumps to the post in the cap and through the proper wire to the proper spark plug to ignite the compressed fuel/air mixture in the proper cylinder at just the right time -- and this happens around 2,500 times a minute when the engine is at it's maximum revs!

 *John Muir - "How to Keep Your Volkswagen Alive -- A Manual of Step-by-Step Procedures